fgarcia/pademo/README.md

 common assets and routes like the ones for authentication.

-## Pipeline

-There is one Sprockets pipeline for each single app along the main one mounted by the **base** gem.
-Therefore most of the time you will get resources from two base urls:

-    /assets/application.css
-    /my_foo_app/assets/settings.css

 ## Authentication

 Although Padrino comes with the **admin** module, Warden is a long known